bailey27/cppcryptfs/INSTALL.md

 http://www.activestate.com/activeperl/downloads

-nasm (The Netwide Assembler) is available from here http://www.nasm.us/
+nasm (The Netwide Assembler) is available from here http://www.nasm.us/.
+There should be a link to the latest version in the middle of page.
+Using the nasm installer is recommended if you want to be able to follow these build instructions verbatim.

 Git is available from https://git-scm.com/downloads